 Another worthy attraction is Teatro Massimo ♥, where a guided tour takes you to the foyer, the orchestra, the royal box, and finally the “echo room”, a highlight of the tour on account of its weird acoustics.

 Unmissable open public places include Piazza Pretoria ♥♥ with its tremendous fountain (which unfortunately did not operate during our time in town); Quattro Canti ♥♥, the historic central juncture of the city, where you can listen to street music performances practically around the clock; Piazza San Domenico ♥; and a few others.

-There is a number of minor museums and palaces in town that may appeal to various tastes (none visited by us): Museum of Majolica Genius, Palazzo Abatellis, Museo Palazzo Mirto, Modern Art Gallery Sant’Anna, Palazzo Riso, Palazzo Conte Federico, Regional Archeological Museum Antonio Salinas, and others.
+There are a number of minor museums and palaces in town that may appeal to various tastes: Museum of Majolica Genius, Palazzo Abatellis, Museo Palazzo Mirto, Modern Art Gallery Sant’Anna, Palazzo Riso, Palazzo Conte Federico, Regional Archeological Museum Antonio Salinas, and others.

 As far as eating out is concerned, whether you reserve a table in advance based on online ratings or just pick a restaurant at random, it is hard to have a truly disappointing meal in Palermo.
 I personally prefer local vibes in less touristy areas, but sometimes sitting down in an eatery on a crowded square can have its rewards.